 Design of treatment plans

-IBM Watson launched its own special program for oncologists which is capable of providing physicians with extremely refined treatment options.
-Watson for Oncology has an advanced ability to analyze the meaning and context of structured and unstructured data in clinical notes and reports that can be critical in selecting a treatment path.
+IBM Watson launched its own special program for oncologists which is capable of providing doctors with extremely refined treatment options.
+Watson for Oncology has an advanced ability to analyze the meaning and context of structured and unstructured data in clinical notes and reports that can be critical to selecting a treatment path.
 By combining attributes from the patient record with clinical experience, external research and data, the program identifies potential treatment plans for a patient.

 Assistance in repetitive tasks